-Diaper rash is common problem for babies.
+Diaper rash is a common problem for babies.
 A diaper rash is a skin problem that develops in the area under an infant’s diaper.
-Diaper rash typically occurs in babies between 4 and 15 months age.
+Diaper rash typically occurs in babies between 4 and 15 months of age.
 Usually, diaper rash is noticed when babies begin to eat solid foods.
 Learning more about diaper rashes, what causes them, symptoms, and how to prevent them can help a mother take better care of her baby.

 Causes Of Diaper Rash

 Diaper rashes are commonly caused by infection with candida fungus, also known as yeast.
 Candida grows best in warm, moist places, such as under a diaper.

 Candida diaper rash is more likely to occur in babies who:

 - Are taking antibiotics or whose mothers are taking antibiotics while breastfeeding

 The following are the other causes of diaper rash:

 - Acids in the stool (seen more often when the child has diarrhea)